Hoverboards, mini-Segways, Swegways or self-balancing boards – whatever you call them, are great fun to ride, and they make great gifts.

 Like with many modes of transportation, the size of the wheels is important to consider.
-The generic hoverboard has quite small wheels, around 6.5-7in in size, to make it smaller and more efficient.
+Most hoverboards have quite small wheels, around 6.5-7in in size, to make it smaller and more efficient.

-This means that hoverboard users have to ride slowly over uneven surfaces, even at walking pace, to make sure they stay balanced and safe.
+This means you have to ride slowly over uneven surfaces, even below walking pace, in order to stay balanced and safe.

 There are other wheel sizes available, namely 8in and 10in.
 The 8in wheels should provide a slightly higher level of stability than than those using the 6.5-7in wheels, whilst preserving its relatively small and compact form factor.
 If you're looking for something that can handle off-roading, we'd go for the 10in variant.

-However, the AirWheel features a much larger wheel, around 11.6-14in in size, that should handle uneven surfaces with ease, especially when compared with its’ board counterpart.
+However, some designed features a much larger single wheel, around 12-14in in size, that should handle uneven surfaces with ease.
 The fact that there’s only one wheel should negate any issues with losing control on uneven surfaces, as we’ve observed with riders on our daily commute.
-We’ve even seen advanced AirWheel users grab their rideable between their legs and jump up to pavements from road level, something that can't be done with the hoverboard.
+We’ve even seen advanced AirWheel users grab their rideable between their legs and jump up to pavements from road level, something that can't be done with a standard hoverboard.

 Weight is an important element to consider – both the weight of the hoverboard and the rider.
 Generally, standard 7in hoverboards carry a weight limit of around 100KG, or around 15 stone 7 pounds for those of us in the UK.

-As many saw in the news, a spate of ‘fake’ hoverboards made their way to the UK in 2015 – in fact, 15,000 of 17,000 hoverboards examined from several UK ports were deemed dangerous by the National Trading Standards agency.
+As you might recall, a spate of ‘fake’ hoverboards made their way to the UK in 2015 – in fact, 15,000 of 17,000 hoverboards examined from several UK ports were deemed dangerous by the National Trading Standards agency.

-Is it illegal to ride my hoverboard in the UK?
+Is it illegal to ride a hoverboard in the UK?

-Before you head out and buy yourself a hoverboard, there’s something you should know; it’s illegal to ride them on public roads and pavements in the UK.
+Before you buy a hoverboard you should be aware that it’s illegal to ride them on public roads and pavements in the UK.